MasoudMoeini/Kubernetes-StatefulSet-MySql-WordPress/README.md

 kubectl get pvc
 kubectl get pods
 ```
-If all pods are running, to access the wordpredd web application via ingress
+If all pods are running, to access the wordpress web application via ingress
 ```
 kubectl get services wordpress
 ```